hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/connectionprofile.md

 ### HSM Support

-Support for HSM (Hardware Security Module) is now possible so long as you have PKCS#11 support for your HSM.
-To drive management of identities through a HSM you need to provide the connection profile with information about your HSM setup for example
+Support for HSM (Hardware Security Module)is now possible so long as you have PKCS#11 support for your HSM and the PKCS#11 module is configured as per the vendor documentation.
+To drive management of identities through a HSM you need to provide the connection profile with information about your HSM setup e.g.

         {
             "name": "my-fabric-with-hsm",